blitzcode/hackage-diff/README.md

 # hackage-diff

 Compare the public API of different versions of a Hackage library.
+Detect breaking changes before you update or upload a new version.

 Sample output for `hackage-diff cereal 0.2 0.3.5.2`: